 What role do support systems play in weight management?

 Support systems keep you motivated and accountable.
 Join groups, get professional advice, or use apps and online forums.
-They help you reach and keep your weight loss goals.
+They help you reach and maintain your weight loss goals.